xArm-Developer/xArm-CPLUS-SDK/doc/xarm_cplus_api.md

 __int ft_sensor_set_zero(void)__
 ```
-Set force/torque offset.
+Set the current state to the zero point of the extenal force/torque sensor
-    Note: only available if firmware_version >= 1.8.0
+    Note: only available if firmware_version >= 1.8.3

 :return: See the code documentation for details.
 ```

 __int ft_sensor_iden_load(float result[10])__
 ```
-Identification the tcp load with ftsensor
+Identification the tcp load with the extenal force/torque sensor
-    Note: only available if firmware_version >= 1.8.0
+    Note: only available if firmware_version >= 1.8.3

 :param result: the result of identification, ([mass，x_centroid，y_centroid，z_centroid，Fx_offset，Fy_offset，Fz_offset，Tx_offset，Ty_offset，Tz_ffset])